Flick to remain Germany coach despite World Cup fiasco

 However, the four-time World Cup winners crashed out in the group stages after losing to Japan in their opening game.

-Flick had said on the night Germany went out that he wanted to remain in the job and see out his contract.
+Flick had said on the night that he wanted to remain in the job and see out his contract.

 However, the same was true of team director Oliver Bierhoff, who nevertheless went on to stand aside earlier this week -- much to Flick's disappointment.